davidrochabio/Terraform_AWS_Lambda_S3/README.md

 ![Archit](https://github.com/davidrochabio/Terraform_AWS_Lambda_S3/assets/62852893/8bf2b2fc-1b33-4ac6-80d8-41fea08f9800)

 ### Prerequisites
+- Git
-- An AWS account
+- An AWS account.
-- AWS CLI configured with your AWS credentials
+- AWS CLI configured with your AWS credentials.
-- Terraform installed on your local machine
+- Terraform installed on your local machine.
 - Docker to create lambda layer.
-You can do it without Docker, check [AWS docs](https://docs.aws.amazon.com/lambda/latest/dg/chapter-layers.html).
+If you want to create a layer without Docker, check [AWS docs](https://docs.aws.amazon.com/lambda/latest/dg/chapter-layers.html).

 The requirements for the layer are inside the 'layer_requirements.txt' file.
 The layer should be placed in the same directory as 'main.tf' file and should be named 'pandasrequests_layer.zip'.